amulyapath/amulyapath.github.io/projects.md

   <b><u>Project: Carousel </u></b>
   <br><br>

-  During my first year on UBC Rover...
+  <b>Problem:<b> During my first year on UBC Rover I was tasked to find a way to efficently test multiple soil samples to determine whether or not there was life in the samples.
+As this was the first year of Rover Lab, I was able to design my own system from scratch and manufacture it as I saw fit!
+<br><br>
+  (next para)
   <br><br>

   <b>SolidWorks CAD: </b>